jeromecho/CV-Generator/README.md

 # cv-generator
 Generates CVs to be exported in PDF format.
-Made with React hooks, Typescript, and Bootstrap
+Made with React hooks and Typescript.

 ## Pictures